Faridabad: Road

-It is also connected to cities of Gurugram through Faridabad Gurugram Road (SH137) and Gautam Buddha Nagar of Uttar Pradesh.
+It is also connected to cities of Gurgaon through Faridabad Gurugram Road (SH137) and Noida, Gautam Buddha Nagar of Uttar Pradesh through Upcoming Bridge near Manjhawali in Faridabad and Jewar in Noida and Ghaziabad through F.N.G road.
+It is also connected to Delhi-Mumbai Expressway.

 Airways

 Faridabad is served by Indira Gandhi International Airport in New Delhi, which is around 35 km from Faridabad.
 The airport is the busiest airport in India and provides domestic and international air connectivity.

 Education

 Higher education

 There are numerous educational institutions in Faridabad that offer higher education courses.
 These colleges provide courses in different field like science, medicine, arts, commerce, engineering, MCA, etc. Some of the colleges that offer graduate and undergraduate courses include: